Pamunkey: Bacon's Rebellion

-Later history
+20th–21st centuries

 In 2009, about 430 tribal members remained, some of whom lived on their 1200 acre reservation.
 Others spread out across the United States.

 The Pamunkey have been able to survive because of their ability to adapt as a tribe.
 Withstanding pressure to give up their reservation lands has helped them maintain traditional ways.
 Men use some of the old methods for fishing, part of the tribe's traditional heritage.
 They also continued to hunt and trap on reservation lands.

 In 1998, the tribe built a shad hatchery to ensure continuation of an important food source.
 When shad are caught, the eggs of females are taken and placed into a bucket.
 Sperm from males are put into the same bucket.
 At holding tanks, the fertilized eggs are allowed to grow and hatch.
 Once the new fish are grown enough, usually after 21 days, they are flushed back into the river.
 Chief Miles estimated that seven million fry were put back into the river in 1998 and probably triple that number in 1999.

+In 2026, some Pamunkey tribal members joined a multi-tribal coalition to protect Tree Hill, the birthplace of Chief Wahunsenacawh.
+They asked for consultation by a Canadian development firm who planned to build over 2000 housing units and commercial space.